sigstore/docs/content/en/system_config/integration.md

 Integrating Sigstore with your own applications provides an effective way to enhance security:

-- The ability to control how Sigstre is used.
+- The ability to control how Sigstore is used.
 - The creation of your own user interfaces.

 You can do this while using the underlying Sigstore software that already exists.